ayushbansal323/Projects/CharacterDeviceDriver/ReadMe.md

 With This we increment all the functions which are executed by the driver routine of the kernel.

-Instead of targeting the real device we use sudo Devide to perform the operation.
+Instead of targeting the real device we use sudo Device to perform the operation.

 ## Insert the Device Driver